Department of Physics and Astronomy, Stony Brook University

 Determining spring constant

-• Add 4 additional masses and, for each one, find the new equilibrium position.
+• Add 20 gram mass and, for each new total mass, find the new spring length.

 Position, Velocity and Acceleration of an SHM system

-• Place the motion detector, face up, on the table below the hanging mass.
-Connect the motion detector to the LabQuest.
+• Place the motion detector 2, face up, on the table below the hanging mass.
+Connect the motion detector to the LabQuest in port Digi 1.

-• Pull down on the hanging mass by a few centimeters and let go.
-Start recording data on the LabQuest.
+• Pull down on the hanging mass by ~5 centimeters and let go.
+Start recording data on the LabQuest; it will record for 5 seconds.

 Energy in an SHM system